 Not sure which Walt Disney World hotel is right for you?
 Check out our Walt Disney World Hotel Reviews page, which offers quick-hit capsule reviews of the strengths and weaknesses of every Walt Disney World hotel, plus links to our reviews and photo pages for every hotel we have reviewed.
 Looking for comprehensive Walt Disney World vacation tips?
 Make sure to read our Walt Disney World Trip Planning Guide.

 What do you think of the new rooms at Caribbean Beach Resort?
 Are you planning on staying at Caribbean Beach Resort during the big 2017-2018 refurbishment?
 Have you tried the temporary buffet or food trucks here?
-Do you miss the old style?
+Do you miss the old style of CBR?
 What about the spread out nature of the resort–is that a strength or a weakness for you?
 Share your thoughts or any questions you have in the comments!